Skip to main content

 Septic Services in Spring Branch, TX

 Spring Branch is an unincorporated rural community in western Comal County, strung along FM 311 and Highway 281 between Canyon Lake and the Guadalupe River.
 There's no municipal sewer system here and never will be.
-According to the EPA, roughly one in five U.S. households relies on a septic system, and in rural communities like Spring Branch, that number is closer to 100%.
-The limestone terrain underneath makes each installation a bit of an engineering puzzle.
+Every home, ranch house, and weekend cabin runs on its own septic system, and the limestone terrain underneath makes each one a bit of an engineering puzzle.

 Properties range from small residential lots along Rebecca Creek Road to 50-acre ranches in the hills above the Guadalupe.
 That variety means septic needs in Spring Branch span everything from a straightforward pump-out on a conventional system to a full aerobic installation on a rocky hilltop where bedrock sits 12 inches below grade.